angular/angular-ja/aio-ja/content/guide/inputs-outputs.md

 To make `Input` property as required for a child component while passing values from parent component. first import `Input` and then decorate the property with `@Input({ required: true })`, as in the following example.

-<code-example header="src/app/item-details-metadata/item-details-metadata.component.ts" path="inputs-outputs/src/app/item-details-metadata/item-details-metadata.component.ts" region="use-input-metadata-required"></code-example>
+<code-example header="src/app/item-details-metadata.component.ts" path="inputs-outputs/src/app/item-details-metadata.component.ts" region="use-input-metadata-required"></code-example>

 Next, in the parent template add the following:

 <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="input-parent-metadata"></code-example>

-If required inputs `property binding` in a child component are not specified in the parent component template will result a compile time error :
+If required inputs in a child component are not specified in the parent component template will result a compile time error:

 <div class="alert is-helpful">
 NG8008: Required input item from component ItemDetailMetadataComponent must be specified.